OpenOdin/openodin/README.md

 ## Core Documentation

-Auto generated documention from the source code.
+Auto generated documentation from the source code.
 Relevant for when reviewing the code and making changes to it.

 ## Licensing